bodkan/slendr/README.md

 #### 4. Define gene-flow events

 By default, populations in *slendr* do not mix even if they are overlapping.
 In order to schedule an gene-flow event between two populations, we can use the function `gene_flow`.
-If we want to specify multiple such events at once, we can collect these evetns in a simple R list:
+If we want to specify multiple such events at once, we can collect these events in a simple R list:

 ```r